scottshotgg/configsquared/README.md

 # configsquared

-ConfigSquared: A configurable code generator to easily produce type-safe config libraries
+ConfigSquared: A configurable code generator to easily produce type-safe config packages for your application

 `bin/example` will regenerate the `examples/config` directory; it can also be used as a starting scratchpad to play around.